Louisiana State Museum: Wedell-Williams Aviation & Cypress Sawmill Museum – Patterson

 The Wedell-Williams Aviation & Cypress Sawmill Museum - Patterson is a modern purpose-built facility located in Acadiana.
 The Wedell-Williams Aviation Collection focuses on the legacy of Louisiana aviation pioneers Jimmie Wedell and Harry Williams, who formed an air service in Patterson in 1928, while the Patterson Cypress Sawmill Collection documents the history of the cypress lumber industry in Louisiana.

 E. D. White Historic Site – Thibodaux

 The E. D. White Historic Site, located in Thibodaux, is the 1800s plantation home of Edward Douglass White, Sr., who was governor from 1835 to 1839, and his son, Edward Douglass White, who was appointed to the United States Supreme Court in 1894 and served as chief justice from 1910 to 1921.
 The E.D.
-White House exhibits trace the region's history with sections about the Chitimacha Natives, early Acadian settlers, sugar cane agriculture, slavery, and the White family.
+White House exhibits trace the region's history with sections about the Chitimacha Natives, Bayou Lafourche, early Acadian settlers, sugar cane agriculture, slavery, and the White family.